It’s not just you—the Apple podcast app is a disaster

 — Amanda BW (@amandabw425) June 7, 2021

-The whole experience of curating and listening to shows is now completely depersonalized.
+The whole experience of finding and listening to shows is now completely depersonalized.
 This new update makes it always seem as though you have borrowed someone else’s phone to listen to a podcast on it.
 I truly cannot remember any other instance when an update made an app’s user experience this incomprehensibly terrible.
-Who could have possibly thought these changes would be embraced?
+Who could have ever thought these changes would be embraced?

 With this update, Apple is practically daring users to jump ship and make a new podcasting go of it at Overcast or Spotify.
 If only the same digital laziness that kept me from updating my iOS for six weeks didn’t also make switching podcast apps seem so laborious, that’s exactly what I would do, too.